upadhyayvaibhav229/Backend/README.md

 - response.end() - end the response and send it to the client

 <!-- express -->
+Express is a framework for building websites and web apps using JavaScript.
+It helps you easily manage things like handling requests (when someone visits your website) and sending responses (like showing a page or data).
+It makes creating and organizing the server side of a website much faster and simpler.

 ## Params and query difference